 The origins of Dye Sublimation printing lead back to the 1950s in France, and to a French researcher named Noel De Plasse.
 De Plasse concluded that dye does in fact sublimate and he could manipulate it for printing while working for a textile company named Lainière de Roubaix.
 De Plasse continued to develop the process and eventually founded a new company titled Sublistatis SA to commercialize the technique.
 Its US origins began in the 1970s at the Jet Propulsion lab in Pasadena, CA. Here a team led by Wes Hoekstra invented the first printer that could handle the complex dye sublimation printing process.
 Hoekstra is commonly referred to as the “Father” of the computer image sublimation process due to his valuable contributions to the field.

 Making It Our Own:

-Here at Blink Gallery we offer various printing methods but our Aluminum prints continue to be the most popular!
+Here at Blink Gallery we offer various printing methods but our aluminum prints continue to be the most popular!
 We offer a variety of sizes, finishes and compositions to make a truly unique offering to our clients.
-We also offer a “Hand Brushed Aluminum Print”.
+In addition to dye sublimation, we also offer a “Hand Brushed Aluminum Print”.
 The coating on these prints is applied by hand and therefore each piece is truly one of a kind and no two are identical.
 More on those in a future blog post!